Current Strategic Projects

 For further information on the Economic Development Strategy, contact Philip Schier, Manager Strategy and Economic Development, on 5461 0610 or email email@example.com

 Population, Housing and Residential Settlement Strategy

-Central Goldfields Shire Council is undertaking a Population, Housing and Residential Settlement Strategy.
+Central Goldfields Shire Council has completed a draft of the Population, Housing and Residential Settlement Strategy.